kamilashi/kamilashi.github.io/_posts/2025-05-07-snowpack-simulation.md

 	</div >
 </div >

 *Visualization of simulation run for test 1.a.
 Screenshots show the pressure profile (green) mixed with the current temperature of -3 °C (red).
 C at simulation time = 0 s (a), 30 s (b) and approx. 2 minutes (c).
-Sub-figure (d) shows the stable-state density gradient.*
+Sub-figure (d) shows the stable-state density gradient.
+The white plane resperents the deformed surface of the snowpack*